sirine-zanina/Dashboard-admin/README.md

-# Dashboard-RH
+# Dashboard-admin
- A fullstack website app for managing human resources
+ A fullstack website app for an administrative dashboard to visualize customer and product data.
+The dashboard displays graphs, including the number of sales by category and a view of the overall profit.